platyias/globus/README.md

 First, copy a multi-fasta file (e.g. sequences.fas) to the genomes folder in the docker container:

-$ docker cp sequences.fas :/data/genomes/904306.fas
+$ docker cp sequences.fas container_id:/data/genomes/904306.fas

-Replace with the corresponding ID of the container you just created; this can be found by typing:
+Replace container_id with the corresponding ID of the container you just created; this can be found by typing:

 $ docker ps

 Second, run GLOBUS by typing

-$ docker exec /bin/bash -c "/data/RunGlobus.sh sequences.fas"
+$ docker exec container_id /bin/bash -c "/data/RunGlobus.sh sequences.fas"

 Third, after GLOBUS finishes, copy GLOBUS results from the docker container:

-$ docker cp :/data/results/sequences.fas/sequences.fas.All_P_sorted+Iden.txt globus_out.txt
+$ docker cp container_id:/data/results/sequences.fas/sequences.fas.All_P_sorted+Iden.txt globus_out.txt

 Files inside the docker container can also be explored by typing:

-$ docker exec -i -t /bin/bash
+$ docker exec -i -t container_id /bin/bash